Gross domestic product: Deficit spending

+Unpaid work

 GDP excludes the value of household and other unpaid work.
 Some, including Martha Nussbaum, argue that this value should be included in measuring GDP, as household labor is largely a substitute for goods and services that would otherwise be purchased with money.
 Even under conservative estimates, the value of unpaid labor in Australia has been calculated to be over 50% of the country's GDP.
 A later study analyzed this value in other countries, with results ranging from a low of about 15% in Canada (using conservative estimates) to high of nearly 70% in the United Kingdom (using more liberal estimates).
 For the United States, the value was estimated to be between about 20% on the low end to nearly 50% on the high end, depending on the methodology being used.
 Because many public policies are shaped by GDP calculations and by the related field of national accounts, public policy might differ if unpaid work were included in total GDP.
 Some economists have advocated for changes in the way public policies are formed and implemented.

+Some have pointed out that GDP did not adapt to sociotechnical changes to give a more accurate picture of the modern economy and does not encapsulate the value of new activities such as delivering price-free information and entertainment on social media.
+In 2017 Diane Coyle explained that GDP excludes much unpaid work, writing that "many people contribute free digital work such as writing open-source software that can substitute for marketed equivalents, and it clearly has great economic value despite a price of zero", which constitutes a common criticism "of the reliance on GDP as the measure of economic success" especially after the emergence of the digital economy.
+A 2025 study in the American Economic Journal devised a new GDP measurement (GDP-B) that accounts for the welfare value of new goods and free goods.

+In 2019, Erik Brynjolfsson and Avinash Collis argued that GDP does not reflect the growing value of many digital goods because they have zero price.
+Along with several coauthors, they proposed an alternative approach, GDP-B, which is based on measuring the benefits of goods and services, rather than their price or cost.

+Health

+In 2013 scientists reported that large improvements in health only lead to modest long-term increases in GDP per capita.
+After developing an abstract metric similar to GDP, the Center for Partnership Studies highlighted that GDP "and other metrics that reflect and perpetuate them" may not be useful for facilitating the production of products and provision of services that are useful – or comparatively more useful – to society, and instead may "actually encourage, rather than discourage, destructive activities".
+The number of obese adults was approximately 600 million (12%) in 2015.